 There will be opportunities to increase confidence and self-esteem as students experience success and enjoyment in completing and reflecting on their work.
+Students will also gain valuable and transferable skills in speaking to an audience, problem solving under pressure and negotiating to reach a shared goal.
 Students will also attend live theatrical performances and develop a critical appreciation of theatre as an art form.